aws-samples/amazon-eks-security-immersion-day/content/13-data-encryption-and-secret-management/1-mounting-secrets-from-aws-secrets-manager/1329-Secret Rotation and Retrieving Latest Secret Data/index.en.md

 Observe the following:

-- Files *"dbusername"* and *"dbpassword"* contains new secret data from the JSON formatted secret *dbsecret_eksid*.
+- Files `dbusername` and `dbpassword` contains new secret data from the JSON formatted secret `dbsecret_eksid`.
-- *"/mnt/secrets"* key-values pairs extracted in separate files based on jmesPath specification.
+- `/mnt/secrets` key-values pairs extracted in separate files based on jmesPath specification.
-- Environment variables *"DB_USERNAME_01"* and *"DB_PASSWORD_01"* are mapped from Kubernetes secrets object *"my-secret-01"*
+- Environment variables `DB_USERNAME_01` and `DB_PASSWORD_01` are mapped from Kubernetes secrets object `my-secret-01`
   which was created automatically by the CSI driver during POD deployment and **still returning old secret data**.

 When using Kubernetes secret as environment variable, the POD needs to be restarted to get the latest secret as environment variable.
 Let's restart POD using following command,